openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 together in one track and ',' to run them as separate tracks.
 Delimiters can also be combined for separate multilingual tracks.

-Example 1: 'eng+deu+ara' = run English, German, Arabic together as one track detection.
+Example 1: 'eng+deu' = run English, German together as one track detection.
-Example 2: 'eng, ara+deu'= run English as the first track and Arabic + German as the second track.
+Example 2: 'eng, deu+fra'= run English as the first track and German + French as the second track.
+Languages that use a .cube model file should be specified last to avoid Tesseract language model errors (ex. cube_lang+eng will trigger errors while eng+cube_lang will work properly).

 By default this component contains model files for Bulgarian (bul),